am-mokhtari/numeric-code/README.md

 # Description
 This package helps you to create safe numeric codes with your custome template.

-The template you enter is a required value for the generator function and must include the number of # to one digit replace to the place of each #.
+The template you enter is a required value for the generator function and must contain a number of # to replace each # with a digit.

 ### _Note that this program can only create codes up to 8 digits!_